geoarrow/geoarrow/extension-types.md

-These names correspond to the memory layouts and value constraints described in [GeoArrow memory layout specification](format.md); however, it should be noted that for each extension name is more than one concrete memory layout.
+These names correspond to the memory layouts and value constraints described in [GeoArrow memory layout specification](format.md); however, it should be noted that multiple concrete memory layouts exist for each extension name.
-Except for geometry and geometry collection arrays, the `ARROW:extension:name` and `ARROW:extension:metadata` metadata fields must only be set for the Array at the top level (i.e., child arrays must not carry an extension name or metadata).
+The `ARROW:extension:name`
-For the geometry and geometry collection arrays, child arrays must include extension metadata.
+and `ARROW:extension:metadata` metadata fields must only be set for the Array at the top level (i.e., child arrays must not carry an extension name or metadata).

 ## Extension metadata